ARTFL-Project/text-pair/README.md

 ## Quick start

-Before running any alignment, make sure you make a copy of `/var/lib/text-align/config/config.ini` to your working directory, and edit the various fields.
-In particular, make sure you provide a table name to store your results in PostgreSQL.
+Before running any alignment, make sure you edit your copy of `config.ini`.
+See below for details

 The sequence aligner is executed via the `textalign` command.